 JHU Equivalency Formula: 30 undergraduate degree credits (semester hours) or 18 graduate degree credits may substitute for one year of experience.
 Additional related experience may substitute for required education on the same basis.
 For jobs where equivalency is permitted, up to two years of non-related college course work may be applied towards the total minimum education/experience required for the respective job.

-At least five years' experience strongly preferred.
+Five years' experience strongly preferred.

 Advanced knowledge of course authoring tools, including Articulate Storyline.
 Advanced writing and proofreading skills.
 Advanced knowledge of audio and video planning, production, recording, editing, and publish.